Medical humanities

 Medical humanities is an interdisciplinary field of medicine which includes the humanities (philosophy of medicine, medical ethics and bioethics, history of medicine, literary studies and religion), social science (psychology, medical sociology, medical anthropology, cultural studies, health geography) and the arts (literature, theater, film, and visual arts) and their application to medical education and practice.

-Medical humanities uses interdisciplinary research to explore experiences of health and illness, often focusing on subjective, hidden, or invisible experience.
+Medical humanities uses interdisciplinary research to explore the experience of health and illness through a biopsychosocial lens, often focusing on subjective, hidden, or invisible experience.
 This interdisciplinary strength has given the field a noted diversity and encouraged creative 'epistemological innovation'.

-Medical humanities is sometimes conflated with health humanities which also broadly links health and social care disciplines with the arts and humanities.
+Medical humanities is sometimes conflated with health humanities which also broadly links health care and social care disciplines with the arts and humanities.

+The first department of humanities in a medical school was established in the Hershey Medical Center at Pennsylvania State University in 1967.
+After the establishment of that department other schools around the country began to follow.

+Medical Humanities were created at first as something a clergy would perform.
+Medical Humanities began as palliative care unlike hospice care, palliative care would elevate pain and still look for cures to your illness.
+It soon expanded to something all future physicians would learn and apply to everyday interactions not just in clinical settings.

 Definitions

 Medical humanities can be defined as an interdisciplinary, and increasingly international endeavor that draws on the creative and intellectual strengths of diverse disciplines, including literature, art, creative writing, drama, film, music, philosophy, ethical decision making, anthropology, and history, in pursuit of medical educational goals.
 The humanistic sciences are relevant when multiple people’s perspectives on issues are compiled together to answer questions or even create questions.
 The arts can provide additional perspective to the sciences.

 Critical medical humanities is an approach which argues that the arts and humanities have more to offer to healthcare than simply improving medical education.
 It proposes that the arts and humanities offer different ways of thinking about human history, culture, behaviour and experience which can be used to dissect, critique and influence healthcare practices and priorities.

+Translational medical humanities is a related, more applied approach that examines how insights from the humanities can contribute directly to improvements in health and healthcare, extending beyond critical analysis.